bourgeoisor/bourgeoisor.github.io/notes/meta/about.md

 It's like two truths one lie, except I'm only listing truths!
 Again in no particular order.

-- Came across someone I know by chance while solo travelling in Montenegro.
+- Came across a highschool friend by chance while solo travelling in Montenegro.
 - Walked the 15km of roads and highway interchanges separating Brussels and its airport.
 - Did some urban exploration photography, breaking into abandoned factories and schools.
 - Piloted an airplane while the pilot was busy taking video footage.